jaumealoy/learning-rust/4-data-structures/README.md

 ### Iterator trait
 The `Iterator<T>` trait allows to use our type in a loop expression.
 To implement this trait we only have to implement a method, which is `next()`.
 We must create a struct (for example `ListIterator`) which holds the state of the iteration.
 The `next` method will update this struct until there are no more elements.

+# Learn more
+Learn more Rust by creating more lists: https://rust-unofficial.github.io/too-many-lists/